 Furthermore, cooked eel may also contain certain parasites or bacteria that can pose a risk to pregnant women and their unborn babies.
 These harmful microorganisms, if present, can lead to foodborne illnesses, such as listeriosis or salmonellosis, which can have severe consequences for both the mother and the baby.

-See also How long to cook pinwheel sausage on grill
+See also How long to cook a rib eye on the grill

 It is important to note that the risks associated with consuming cooked eel while pregnant can be reduced or eliminated by following proper food safety guidelines.
 This includes cooking the eel thoroughly to kill any potential parasites or bacteria and avoiding eating raw or undercooked eel.
 Additionally, pregnant women should limit their consumption of fish that are high in mercury, including eel, and choose lower-mercury options instead.